Anchorman: The Legend of Ron Burgundy: Legacy

 and it has been called one of the most quotable comedies as well as one of the most quotable films in general.
 Well-known lines include "boy, that escalated quickly", "60% of the time, it works every time", "milk was a bad choice", and "I love lamp".
 Ferrell stated in 2013 that he had no idea that the film would take off like it did, saying "We had no idea that certain lines would be quoted the way they are and that the film would just take on this life after it left theatres, but thank God it did."

 BBC presenter Andrew Marr (in 2021) and Sky News presenter Dermot Murnaghan (in 2023) both closed the final broadcast of their long tenures at their respective channels (21 years and 15 years, respectively) with a reference to Ron Burgundy's signature closing line "Stay classy, San Diego".

 Some Anchorman quotes served as the basis for Internet memes such as "Well, that escalated quickly" (also referred to as "That escalated quickly"), which is a variation on the aforementioned quote from the film, and "I'm not even mad; that's amazing".

 In June 2025, it ranked number 85 on The New York Times list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 185.
 In July 2025, it ranked number 49 on Rolling Stones list of "The 100 Best Movies of the 21st Century."

 Home media

 Anchorman: The Legend of Ron Burgundy was released on VHS and DVD (as well as an unrated version) on December 28, 2004 by DreamWorks Home Entertainment.
-It was released on Blu-ray on March 15, 2011.
-Ahead of the 20th anniversary of the film's release, Paramount Home Entertainment released the film on 4K Ultra HD Blu-ray on July 2, 2024.
+The film was also released on Blu-ray on March 15, 2011.
+Ahead of the 20th anniversary of its release, Paramount Home Entertainment released the film on 4K Ultra HD Blu-ray on July 2, 2024.